TheMarsianator/TheMarsianator/README.md

 ## Hi there 👋

+## My name is MarsiantorThe and this is pod racing.
+When you pod to race you don't race to pod the racial poders.

+## I am currently a student in high school that just wanted to git out there and see the world.
 <!--
 **TheMarsianator/TheMarsianator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.